viruskizz/42bangkok-so_long/README.md

 You can create your own map file as you like but need to follow these rules.
 - map is covered with walls
 - map is contained with 1 item, 1 player and 1 exit door.
+- The map must be rectangular
 - map file name need end with `.ber`
+- place map file in `maps` directory

 The character is defined in file follow like these
 | Character |Description|